Rutherford v Secretary of State for Trade and Industry

 Rutherford v Secretary of State for Trade and Industry [2006] UKHL 19 is a UK labour law case concerning sex and age discrimination.
 It also contains the test for indirect discrimination, based on statistical comparisons.

 Facts

-Mr Rutherford claimed that, because over 65 years old 7.6% of men and only 3.4% of women were economically active, the Employment Rights Act 1996 sections 109 and 156, which remove unfair dismissal and redundancy for over 65s, were discriminatory on grounds of sex.
+Mr Rutherford claimed that, because over 65 years old 7.6% of men and only 3.4% of women were economically active, the Employment Rights Act 1996 sections 109 and 156, which removed unfair dismissal and redundancy for over 65s, were discriminatory on grounds of sex.
 He argued this limit breached the TFEU article 157 (formerly article 141) because it indirectly discriminated against men.

 The Tribunal held that there was discrimination.
 The Employment Appeal Tribunal allowed the employer's appeal and remitted the question to a tribunal.
 Again the tribunal found there was discrimination.
 The Employment Appeal Tribunal again allowed the appeal.

 Judgment

 Court of Appeal

 Mummery LJ held the Tribunal had erred in selecting its pool for comparison, because it should have followed R (Seymour-Smith) v Secretary of State for Employment [2000] ICR 244.
 In this case the ECJ and the House of Lords said the method for comparison was, (a) take the pool as the entire workforce to whom the age limit is applicable; (b) find the number of men under 65 who are advantaged and disadvantaged; (c) find the number of women who are advantaged and disadvantaged (d) compare whether the number of advantaged men is smaller.

 He pointed out a difference between looking at who can comply and who cannot comply.
 It might be that 99.5% of men and 99% of women can comply.
 It is also that 1% of women and 0.5% of men cannot comply.
 But focus on the latter means that you can say twice as many women cannot comply.
 That is misleading.